AljoschaMeyer/pavo-bootstrap/reference.md

 Throws `{:tag :err-collection-full}` if the resulting map would contain 2^63 or more elements.

+Time: O(n log m), where n is the `map-count` of the smaller input and m is the `map-count` of the larger input.

 ```pavo
 (assert-eq (map-union {0 42, 1 41} {1 17, 2 40}) {0 42, 1 41, 2 40})
 (assert-eq (map-union {0 42, 1 41} {}) {0 42, 1 41})